EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 You can save changes to your notebook at any time via CTRL+S or the 'disk' icon at the top of the notebook.

-Within the first notebook cell, enter the following Python code, which creates data for a sine wave, plots the sine wave and saves both the data and the plot:
+Within the first notebook cell, enter the following Python code, which creates data for a sine wave and plots the sine wave:

 ```python
 import os